[ Your choice ] Manuscripts

 In Switzerland, the decolonization of ethnological and historical museums and collections is in progress.
 This is true in practice, especially by federally funded provenance research projects and by single restitutions of human remains and colonial objects.

 A long bloody and painful colonisation of Indochina by the French should lead to more antiques to be identified and repatriated in the future.
+It will be difficult to get a true handle on just how much the nation has been plundered.

 The question of stolen cultural property during the colonial era is not just one of legality; it is deeply embedded in morality, historical injustice, and the unequal dynamics of power between former colonies and colonisers, argues dr. Naazima Kamardeen.